-The way organizations operate has changed significantly in the past few years.
-The biggest change for the majority of businesses is a transition to project-based roles over full-time positions, which has sparked a seismic shift in the workforce.
+The way organizations operate has changed significantly in the past few years, and now with Covid-19 there are even more factors at play.
+The biggest change for the majority of businesses is a transition to project-based roles using remote workers over full-time positions, which has sparked a seismic shift in the workforce.

 When it comes to acquiring top talent in today's market, organizations are now required to be innovative if they are to stay competitive.
 This goes beyond simply filling full-time positions or accessing the contingent workforce to augment, or even replace, parts of your company’s permanent workforce.

 According to a report from Accenture, titled ‘Shaping the Agile Workforce’, 79 per cent of executives agree that work is shifting from roles to projects.
 However, it also found that up to 40 per cent of companies experience talent shortages that impact their ability to adapt and innovate.

 Businesses across the world are finding it increasingly difficult to hire top workers and meet workforce targets.

 There is one solution, however, that can completely solve the issues surrounding skilled labour shortages and help your company transition to project-focused processes - the creation of an agile workforce.

 An agile workforce strategy is one that mixes full-time, part-time and contingent workers, along with other flexible strategies that encourage workers (both old and prospective) to be constantly engaged with your company.
 This ensures that your company is able to constantly meet its ever-changing workforce targets.

 By having access to an agile workforce that can be seamlessly scaled up or down depending on your company’s needs, your business will be able to offer specialized skills even when you don’t have the in-house expertise, expand your workforce in line with business growth or seasonal demand and much more.

 No matter what is in store for the future of your company, whether it’s rapid growth or a change in the services you offer, an agile workforce will ensure you always have the right size workforce with the right expertise on hand.